stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Getting More Control on the Figure
 ==================================

-It is useful to be able to get access to the matplotlib figure that is used for each :py:class:`PlotFile` instance.
-The :py:attr:`PlotFile.fig` attribute can do this, thus allowing plots from multiple :py:class:`PlotFile` instances to be combined in a single figure.::
+It is useful to be able to get access to the matplotlib figure that is used for each :py:class:`PlotMixin` instance.
+The :py:attr:`PlotFile.fig` attribute can do this, thus allowing plots from multiple :py:class:`PlotMixin` instances to be combined in a single figure.::

     p1.plot_xy(0,1,'r-')
     p2.plot_xy(0,1,'bo',figure=p1.fig)

-Likewise the :py:attr:`PlotFile.axes` attribute returns the current axes object of the current figure in use by the :py:class:`PlotFile` instance.
+Likewise the :py:attr:`PlotFile.axes` attribute returns the current axes object of the current figure in use by the :py:class:`PlotMixin` instance.

 There's a couple of extra methods that just pass through to the pyplot equivalents::